atrocore/atropim/README.md

 </p>

 AtroPIM is a highly flexible, configurable, and modular [open-source product information management system (PIM)](https://www.atropim.com).
-It enables manufacturers, brands, and retailers to efficiently centralize, manage, and distribute product data across multiple channels—making it ideal for scalable eCommerce and digital product management.
+It enables manufacturers, brands, and retailers to efficiently centralize, manage, and distribute product data across multiple channels – making it ideal for scalable eCommerce and digital product management.

 | Host            | URL                                          |